 Frequently Asked Questions

 How Much Do Agency Management Systems Cost?

 According to BigIMD, agency management systems can cost $1,000 to $5,000, with monthly fees ranging from $60 to $600.
 These costs can either increase or decrease depending on the level of features you need as an agency.
-Having a good AMS is especially important for new agencies as it will pay off in the long run.
+Thus, having a good AMS is especially important for new agencies as it will pay off in the long run.

 Does AMS Software Allow Agents to Work Remotely?

 Yes.
 Agency management software prioritizes efficiency and quality.
 Users can access most AMS via browsers at any time.
 This way, agents can stay up to date on everything related to their clients and provide them with top-notch service.
-Such systems work very well with remote working models and can also help exceed customer expectations.
+Likewise, such systems work very well with remote working models and can also help exceed customer expectations.

 3 Simple Ways to Leverage Networking to Generate Leads for Insurance in 2021